Moreholidays March Chocolate Covered Raisin Day

 History and Origin of Awkward Moments Day

-For just a moment, we found it a bit clumsy to report to you that our research did not find the creator or any information about the origin and creation of this day.
+For just a moment, we found it a bit lubberly to report to you that our intensive research did not identify the creator of this holiday.
+Nor, did we find any information about the origin and creation of this day.
 This holiday dates back to 2017.
-We found no reference to it, prior to this date.
+We found no reference to it prior to this date.

 We discovered a few recent references to this as a “National” day.
 Early references of this day did not have the word “National” in the title.
 We found no documentation in congressional records to confirm that this is truly a national day.
 Nor, did we find a presidential proclamation.